janjacques/weather-etl/README.md

 ### 3. Configure dbt Profile for Snowflake

-   - dbt requires a profiles.yml file (by default located in ~/.dbt/).
+   - dbt requires a profiles.yml file to be in the dbt project folder (weather_dbt).
-   - You can use the template provided in dbt/profiles.yml.example as a starting point.
+   - You can use the actual one provided in dbt/weather_dbt/profiles.yml as a starting point.

       ```bash
       mkdir -p ~/.dbt